Logo Federal Ministry of JusticeLogo Federal Office of Justice

 [Certificate of naturalisation]

-Naturalisation takes effect when the certificate of naturalisation issued by the competent administrative authority is handed over to the foreigner.
+Naturalisation takes effect when the certificate of naturalisation issued by the competent nationality authority is handed over to the foreigner.
 Before the certificate is handed over to the foreigner, he or she must make the following solemn statement: “I solemnly declare that I will obey the Basic Law and the laws of the Federal Republic of Germany, and that I will refrain from any activity which might cause it harm.”
 Section 10 (1) sentence 2 applies accordingly.

 table of contents